Disciplines

 Jewellery

-Kochi is a very versatile jeweller working in wax carving, hammering, knotting, granulation, kemboo and enamelling.
+Kochi is a very versatile jeweller and works in wax carving, hammering, knotting, granulation, kemboo and enamelling.
 She creates limited editions and one-offs.

 Laura De Benedetti